ortus-docs/coldbox-docs/full/configuration/directory_structure.md

 <img src="/images/ApplicationTemplate.png">

 > **Info**: Please note that the only required files/directories are `Application.cfc, index.cfm and handlers`.
-The rest are completely optional.
+The rest are optional.

 | File/Directory | Description |
 | -- | -- |